quasoft/adblockradio/README.rst

 Download:
 ---------

-Installer for the following OSes is provided:
+Binary packages for the following OSes are provided:

+-  Ubuntu 16.04

+   Coming soon....

+-  Windows 10 64 bit

+   Coming soon....

 If you want to run the player on another OS, you might need to install it manually - see below.